-The SEND register is managed through School Base (the school's MIS) and the pupil support area of the intranet, all staff can access up to date information for all of their classes.
+The SEND register is managed through School Base (the school's MIS) and all staff can access up to date information for all of their classes.
 The SEND register is a working document which is updated regularly according to a pupil's current or emerging needs.
 Pupils who have SEND will have an alert displayed on their School Base profile.